MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     const currentAccount = BingAdsApp.currentAccount();

     // Create an object that identifies the account and its
-    // list of disapproved ads.
+    // list of disapproved ads, if any.
 Convert it to a string that's
-    // past to the reportResults function.
+    // past to the reportResults function when all instances of
+    // this function finish.
+    // Note that you could refactor the script to return only accounts
+    // that have disapproved ads.

     return JSON.stringify({
         customerId: currentAccount.getCustomerId(),